Nazo-Ana/Nazo-Ana/README.md

 # Nazia Zazai

-**Software engineering student and future founder, bringing a teaching background to building software.**
+**Software engineering student, bringing a teaching background to building software.**

 ## About

 - Software Engineering student at the American University of Afghanistan (AUAF).
 - Online manager at Change English Language Center (CELC), an English language institute in Afghanistan.
 - Former English educator with a strong interest in business and marketing.
 - Working in English, Pashto, and Dari.
-Goal: found a software company within 24 months.
+Goal: found a software company.

 ## Projects